kiranfegade19/microservices/README.md

     NOTE :
         1. Using webhooks, live configuration reload is automated.
         2. Same live config could be updated by manually consuming /refresh API of the Config clients (users, cards)
-        3. hookdeck webhook gets expired after some threshold.
+        3. hookdeck free webhook might expire after some threshold.
 Once expired new webhook should be updated in repository.
+        4. Only user who is registered in Keycloak and have USERS and CARDS role can execute the users and cards API.